seekhealing/seekhealing.github.io/_sections/hero-watm/watm-hero.md

 ## Join SeekHealing for this online festival to explore human connection online and experience how we are each other's best medicine.
 {: class="watm-hero-text"}

-## Check out the event schedule below, and make sure to register if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
+## Check out the event schedule below, and be sure to register if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
 {: class="watm-hero-text"}